 Figure 3-5 shows Napa's future bikeway system, together with proposed improvements.
-The system is divided into four facility types.
+The system is divided into fourthree facility types, according to California Department of Transportation (Caltrans) classification system.

-Class I Shared Use Path Class I facilities, typically known as bike paths, are two-way paved facilities, physically separated from motor vehicle traffic and used by bicyclists, pedestrians, and other non-motorized users.
-Class II Bike Lanes Class II facilities, known as bike lanes, provide an exclusive space for bicyclists in the roadway and are established by painting lines and symbols on the roadway surface.
-Bike lanes are for one-way travel and are typically provided in both directions on two-way streets and/or on one side of a one-way street.
+C1 I (11:1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 Class I Multi Shared Use Class I facilities, typically known as bike paths, are two-way pavedmulti use facilities, physically separated from motor vehicle traffic and used by bicyclists, pedestrians, and other non-motorized users. that provide a completely separated Path right of way for the exclusive use of bicycles and pedestrians with cross flows of motorized traffic minimized.
+Class II Bike Lane s Class II facilities, known as bike lanes, provide an exclusive space for bicyclists in the roadway and are established by painting lines and symbols on the roadway surface.
+Bike lanes are for one-way travel and are typically provided in both directions on two-way streets and/or on one side of a one-way street.a striped and signed lane for one way bicycle travel on a street or highway.
 "Buffered Bike Lanes" are a Class II facility that are implemented by painting or otherwise creating a flush buffer zone between a bicycle lane and the adjacent travel lane.
-Class III Bike Routes Class III facilities, known as bike routes, are designated with pavement markings and/or signage to indicate a shared lane environment between bicyclists and drivers.
-"Bike Boulevards" are Class III facilities designated with pavement markings and signage, but that are Class IV Separated Bike Lanes Class IV facilities, known as separated bike lanes, are physically separated from motor vehicle traffic with a vertical element and are distinct from the sidewalk.
+Class III Bike Routes Class III facilities, known as bike routes, are designated with pavement markings and/or signage to indicate a shared lane environment between bicyclists and drivers. provide signs for shared use with motor vehicles within the same travel lane on a street or highway.
+Bike routes may be enhanced with warning or guide signs and shared lane pavement markings.
+"Bike Boulevards" are Class III facilities typically with enhanced signage, on roadways that typically provide priority to bicycle traffic at intersections along the route and may contain other traffic calming features designated with pavement markings and signage, but that are specifically located on low speed, low-volume streets and are designed to prioritize bicycle through-travel, while reducing motor vehicle through traffic volumes and maintaining relatively low speeds.
+Class IV Separated Bike Lanes Class IV facilities, known as separated bike lanes, are physically separated from motor vehicle traffic with a vertical element and are distinct from the sidewalk.